tobias-weiss-ai-xr/opendesk-edu/README.md

 ### Scaling

-Replicas for components can be increased, while we still have to look in the actual scalability of the components (see column `Scales at least to 2`).
+The Replicas of components can be increased, while we still have to look in the actual scalability of the components (see column `Scales at least to 2`).

 | Component   | Name                   | Default | Service            | Scaling            | Scales at least to 2 |
 |-------------|------------------------|---------|--------------------|--------------------|----------------------|